-Thrive Leads: This is an in-depth sign up form builder with some helpful features that goes beyond most list-building WordPress Plug-ins.
+Thrive Leads: This is an in-depth sign-up form builder with some helpful features that go beyond most list-building WordPress Plug-ins.

 Thrive Leads is the most used lead generation plugin for WordPress.
 Your goal is either to grow your email list or ensure that your visitors take some other actions on your own website.
 Thrive Leads can improve your conversion rates.

 Thrive Leads centers majorly on helping you display email opt-in forms and pop-ups on your site.

 Aside from opt-in forms, you can as well make use of the pop-ups to display any type of content which such as texts, images, videos and call to action.